 - Stick/Spread: Join the film smoothly.

-- Rebound: Bounce off the film.
+- Rebound: Bounce off the liquid film.

 Figure 8: Droplet reaction after hitting a wall with wall-film DPM condition

-A perfect application is our tutorial on DPM Wall-film on a Heat Sink.
-In this simulation, a water spray is used to cool a hot electronic component.
-The Wall-film condition is used on the heat sink surface to model how the water droplets form a thin film, which then evaporates to remove heat.
+The Wall-film model is critical for modeling spray cooling, film condensation, and surface icing.
+It requires an unsteady particle tracking setup and is strictly used for liquid droplets.
+A perfect example is our DPM Wall-film on a Heat Sink tutorial.
+In this simulation, a water spray cools a hot electronic component.
+The Wall-film condition is used on the heat sink surface to show how water droplets form a thin layer, which then evaporates to remove heat.

-Figure 9: A CFD simulation result showing the formation of a liquid wall-film on a heat sink due to spray cooling, a key application of the Wall-film DPM boundary condition
+Figure 9: A CFD simulation result showing the formation of a liquid wall-film on a heat sink due to spray cooling, a key application of the Wall-film DPM boundary condition.

 User-Defined: For Custom Interactions